Raihan4520/CD/README.md

-# Compiler Design Course (C++)
+# Compiler Design Course (C and C++)

-This repository contains C++ code implementations and exercises from the **Compiler Design** course at **American International University - Bangladesh (AIUB)**.
+This repository contains C and C++ code implementations and exercises from the **Compiler Design** course at **American International University - Bangladesh (AIUB)**.
 The repository showcases key concepts related to compiler construction, focusing on the various phases of compilation, including lexical analysis, syntax analysis, and intermediate code generation.

 ## Table of Contents
 - [Overview](#overview)